tamalchowdhury/tamalwebsite/blog/2020/1-30-which-nodejs-version/index.md

 ![featured](./images/featured.png)

-Which Node JS version to use? **16 LTS.
+Which Node JS version to use? **20 LTS.
 You should always use even-numbered versions marked LTS that says “Recommended for Most Users” on the download page.
-An even number Node version is 14.x.x LTS, 16.x.x LTS, 18.x.x LTS and so on that you should use when learning or deploying your project to a production environment.**
+An even number Node version is 16.x.x LTS, 18.x.x LTS, 20.x.x LTS and so on that you should use when learning or deploying your project to a production environment.**

 <!-- truncate -->